tanadolmam/MapHistPlot/README.md

  3. Process each piece

     After we split data, 1 chunk means 1 tile.
 We plot each tile and crop them to make them fit to map.
 Then we will have a full heatmap of 1 zoom level.
 To get the other levels we don't need to clean,split and plot them again.
 We just stitch four tiles as one and recursively do this to a lower zoom level.

+_Note that you cannot use this method to a higher zoom level._

  4. Arrange the output